DilettaZecchinetti/events-platform/README.md

-# 🎟️ Events Platform App
+# 🎟️ Events Scene App

 A full-stack web application that allows staff users to create and manage events, and regular users to sign up and sync them to Google Calendar.
-The platform uses Clerk for authentication and integrates the Ticketmaster API to fetch live events.
+The platform integrates the Ticketmaster API to fetch live events.

 ---